Site icon BIG

 Trailing plants add dimension and softness to container arrangements, spilling over the edges for dramatic effect:

-Tip: Pair trailing plants with upright center plants in a “thriller, filler, spiller” design—tall centerpiece, medium filler, trailing spiller—to achieve a balanced look.
+Tip: Pair trailing plants with upright center plants in a “thriller, filler, spiller” design: a tall centerpiece, medium filler, and trailing spiller to achieve a balanced look.

 Seasonal Considerations